Is it okay for parents to be check grades online? Find out the pros and cons and make the decision that’s best for you and your kids.

 This post is part of my Small Habits That Will Make a Big Difference 30 day challenge.
 To see all of the posts in this series, click here.
 Or, join the challenge and receive a daily email with a new small habit that can affect your life in a big way.

-To join, enter your email into the form below.
-If you are on a mobile device, click here to see the form.
+To join, enter your email into the form at the end of this post.

 Take the Challenge Now!

 Want to change your life in great ways?
 Start small!
 Take the 30 day challenge and start making some big differences in your life today.